zliu41/CIPs/CIP-plutus-modules/README.md

 ### Lazy loading

-The variation in the specification section above permits what we call 'lazy loading'.
-Dependency trees have a tendency to grow very large;
-when one function in a module uses another module, it becomes a dependency of the entire module and not just of that function.
+The 'lazy loading' variation in the specification section above permits fewer modules to be supplied in a transaction.
+Dependency trees have a tendency to grow very large; when one function in a module uses another module, it becomes a dependency of the entire module and not just of that function.
 It is easy to imagine situations in which a script depends on many modules, but a particular call requires only a few of them.
 For example, if a script offers a choice of protocols for redemption, only one of which is used in a particular call, then many modules may not actually be needed.
 The variation allows a transaction to omit the unused modules in such cases.
 This reduces the size of the transaction, which need provide fewer witnesses, but more importantly it reduces the amount of code which must be loaded from reference UTxOs.

 If a script execution *does* try to use a module which was not provided, it will encounter a run-time type error and fail (unless the